mingzhaoyan/hostnet/README.md

 - key_point_per_class_table.csv : Generate F1 and ACC corresponding to each category
 - training_kpi.csv : Generate Train ACC, Train LOSS and Val ACC during training

+Dataset
+---

+We have published the pre-training dataset Vir61 and the prediction dataset Flavivirus at FigShare with Doi: 10.6084/m9.figshare.24604965

 Contribute
 ---

-I would love for you to fork and send me pull request for this project.
+I would love for you to fork and send me a pull request for this project.
 Please contribute.

 License